-According to the BLS, web development jobs are projected to grow by as much as 15% by 2026, adding another 24,400 new jobs.
+According to the BLS, web development jobs are projected to grow by as much as 17% from 2022-2032.
 Much of this growth will be in the e-commerce industry, as more retailers look to expand or redesign their online offerings.

 Computer systems analysts evaluate an organization’s IT systems and help them decide which upgrades are needed to improve efficiencies.
 Some analysts might work within an organization to address IT needs, or for an IT consulting firm.
 As organizations continue to implement new data management systems, employment for systems analysts is expected to increase.
-The BLS predicts steady employment growth of 9 percent through 2026.
+The BLS predicts steady employment growth of 10% from 2022-2032.

 Database developers are responsible for building and creating data management systems for organizations.
 Database developers must be skilled in basic computer programming languages and also be proficient in writing database-specific code like Structured Query Language (SQL).